pdjr-signalk-plugins/ais-reporter/README.md

 [Signal K](https://www.signalk.org/)
 plugin which reports position and static data for the host ship and for vessels detected over AIS to one or more UDP endpoints.
-The plugin can be used to send vessel updates to online AIS consolidation services like [MarineTraffic](https://www.marinetraffic.com).
+The plugin can be used to send vessel data to online AIS consolidation services like [MarineTraffic](https://www.marinetraffic.com).